 Mobile technology gives the individual driver the same capabilities as shipping companies, if not more because it’s personalized.
 Take advantage of it.
 Your customer will be grateful and it will pay off for you.

-Ultimately, bidding on pets takes common sense, according to driver David Zimmerman, who regularly stacks pet shipments together.
+Ultimately, bidding on pets takes common sense, according to driver David Zimmerman who regularly stacks pet shipments together.

 “Sometimes the bids can be so high that the customer just doesn’t bite on any offers,” he said.
-“When that happens the whole community suffers, because the customer just goes away and no one gets the shipment.
+“When that happens, the whole community suffers, because the customer just goes away and no one gets the shipment.
 No one benefits.”

 On occasion, some drivers allow smaller dogs to ride outside of their carriers.
 The utmost care must be taken if you do so, according to driver David Zimmerman.

 Puppies need special care as well.
 A breeder will usually only release a puppy to a new owner at eight weeks old with all of the required immunizations, so that is a good rule of thumb to follow for all canines.
-Also, breeders normally supply paper documents verifying the shots that have been administered.
+Also, breeders normally supply the documents verifying the shots that have been administered.

 “Cats are notorious escape artists,” Jennings said.
 “You have got to be very careful when getting them in and out of the cage.
 If you do it wrong, it’s crazy cat city.”

-Kittens also shouldn’t be transported before eight weeks of age, and should have all of their vaccinations if being picked up from a breeder.
+Kittens also shouldn’t be transported before eight weeks of age and should have all of their vaccinations if being picked up from a breeder.

 Transporting Exotic Animals